pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 first, an attempt was made to use GIN indexes in PostgreSQL, with both array operators and then with text vectors and then with full text search techniques.
 Many others have tried this too, in different ways.
 It is commonly experienced to be slow with any significant volume of recorded events.
-In consequence, an alternative implementation in PostgreSQL was developed that uses B+trees with a separate table for tags.
+In consequence, an alternative implementation in PostgreSQL was developed that uses B-trees with a separate table for tags.
 This was much faster, especially when coded with common table expressions.
-Finally, the idea of using B+ trees with CTEs in PostgreSQL was distilled into a specialist DCB event store written in Rust, now called `UmaDB <https://umadb.io>`_.
+Finally, the idea of using B-trees with CTEs in PostgreSQL was distilled into a specialist DCB event store written in Rust, now called `UmaDB <https://umadb.io>`_.

 Furthermore, we have searched for a high-level abstraction with which domain logic can be more easily expressed.
 Ideas